alxndr42/ansible-tor/README.md

 applying the role.

 **Please note:** Tor creates the RSA key `secret_id_key` on new relays.
-This key is part of the relay identity, so you should create a backup.
-If the key is found in the local directory mentioned above, it is also copied to the host.
+This key is part of the relay identity, so you should copy it to the local directory mentioned above.
+The role does this once the RSA key exists.

 ## Hidden Services